 LoRa is likely the better option if you need true bidirectionally because of the symmetric link.
 So if you need command-and-control functionality—for, say, electric grid monitoring—LoRa is your best option.

 With Sigfox, you could use bidirectional command-and-control functionality,; but to work appropriately, network density would need to be higher (due to the asymmetric link).
 Therefore, it is better for applications that send only small and infrequent bursts of data, like alarms and meters.

 Other than these minor differences, Sigfox and LoRa serve similar markets.
-It’s worth noting that both technologies were originally designed for the European regulatory bands between 865 and 868 MHz,; and they’ve both faced challenges in coming over to the regulatory markets in the U.S. Progress is being made, and both technologies are working toward optimization for FCC use.
+It’s worth noting that both technologies were originally designed for the European regulatory bands between 865 and 868 MHz, and they’ve both faced challenges in coming over to the regulated markets in the U.S. Progress is being made, and both technologies are working toward optimization for FCC use.